ddelange/pipgrip/README.md

 - Package names are canonicalised in wheel metadata, resulting in e.g. `path.py -> path-py` and `keras_preprocessing -> keras-preprocessing` in output
 - [VCS Support](https://pip.pypa.io/en/stable/reference/pip_install/#vcs-support) isn't implemented yet
 - `--reversed-tree` isn't implemented yet
-- Since `pip install -r` does not accept `.` as requirement, `--pipe` format must be used when installing local projects
+- Since `pip install -r` does not accept `.` as requirement, it is omitted from lockfiles, so `--pipe` should be used when installing local projects
 - Installing packages using pipgrip is not very intuitive, so maybe pipgrip needs a stable `--install` flag

 ## Development